14er Ski Descents – North Maroon Peak – May 27, 2005

 Team: Ted, Matt Ross

 North facing snow at 14,000 feet can be tough to predict.
 On other aspects, direct sun followed by cold nights can start the melt/freeze spring cycle and are easy to call.
-Without direct sun, north facing snow relies more on air temperature to enter the spring cycle and therefore may not setup into classic melt/freeze until late spring.
+Without direct sun, north facing snow relies more on air temperature to enter the spring cycle and therefore may not setup into classic melt/freeze until very late in the spring.
 As Matt will testify sometimes you just have to head up and see firsthand, he had failed on two attempts before today because the snow was unclimbable.
 So that’s what we did.

 With the snow real firm, Matt and I, cautiously optimistic, headed up as the light of the rising sun turned the snow pink.
 The route up was more straightforward than I anticipated, with some small traverses between uphill stretches through the cliff bands.
 One section in the middle had thin coverage and the rest was in good.
 Near the top, we passed through the final cliff band on its east side (same as the grassy gully summer route) and we were there.
 It was 8:30am on a perfect morning.